vonguyenthaonhi/finance_projet_sentiment_analyse/README.md

 📁 new_data/ (Raw data and collection scripts)

 - 📂 webscraping/ → Scripts to retrieve the US and European Put-Call Ratio.
-- 📂 portfolio/ → Data formatting and implementation of the sentiment-based portfolio model.
 - 📄 données_rendement/ → Historical stock returns collected from Yahoo Finance with yfinance.